-Ask: What is the meaning of Article 2 - what is that saying?
-(Accept all answers.)
+Ask: What is that saying?

-Explain: When we read the words "without distinction," that means "no matter what" - that every person enjoys the same rights that I have.
+Explain: When we read the words "without distinction," that means "no matter what" - that one kind of difference is not any better than another one.

-Ask: What kind of characteristics are just as good as any others?
-Let's read it again.
+Ask: What kind of things are just as good as any others?
+Let's read it again:

-Have the student read the first paragraph again.
+Read: Have the student read the first paragraph again.